gagand29/JavaScript-ES6-DOM-Challenges/README.md

 # JavaScript-ES6-DOM-Challenges

-This repository contains a collection of JavaScript coding challenges focusing on ES6 features and DOM manipulation.
-Each challenge is accompanied by its solution, organized neatly into folders for easy reference.
+This repository contains a collection of `JavaScript coding challenges focusing on ES6 features and DOM manipulation`.
+Each `challenge` is accompanied by its `solution`, organized neatly into folders for easy reference.

 **JavaScript Variables Exercise**
 Welcome to the JavaScript Variables Exercise!
 Before we dive into the challenges, let's have a quick overview of JavaScript and its fundamental concepts.